HomeDev GuideAPI Reference

 • A common interface, ISearchContent, for declaring properties to use when building search (not querying) functionality.

-• An object that maintains a configurable list of types to be searched when searching for ISearchContent.
+• An object that maintains a configurable list of types to search when searching for ISearchContent.
 Also, optionally, rules for filtering and projecting those types when searching IUnifiedSearchRegistry, which is exposed by the IClient.Conventions.UnfiedSearchRegistry property.

 • Classes for results returned when searching for ISearchContent: UnifiedSearchResults, which contains severalUnifiedSearchHit.